 On March 9, 2018, Governor Deal signed House Bill 683 which designated $10 million to the OneGeorgia Authority (the funding mechanism for the Georgia Department of Community Affairs) for beach renourishment projects.
 As such, the OneGeorgia Authority is seeking to issue a one-time grant in an amount up to $2.5 million in periodic reimbursement payments to Glynn County.
 Funds allocated to the County may be used for necessary studies, planning/consulting/engineering activities, obtaining necessary state and/or federal permits, construction or reconstruction of beaches and/or dunes (including dredging and placement of sand), location-appropriate natural vegetation necessary to maintain dunes, construction/reconstruction of dunes, installation of rock revetments, or other activities deemed appropriate by the OneGeorgia Authority.
-Per the terms of the agreement, work is to be completed by April 30, 2020, or the County will forfeit the balance of funds.
+Per the terms of the extended agreement, work is to be completed by April 30, 2021, or the County will forfeit the balance of funds.

-- Project Permit Letter
+- Project Permit Letter and Grant Extension

 - 2019 Project Phase Maps

 - 1965 Original Project Maps

 - March 9, 2018 - Governor Deal signed House Bill 683 which designated $10 million to the OneGeorgia Authority for beach renourishment projects.

 - September 6, 2018 - Board of Commissioners approves MOA with OneGeorgia Authority